-The early to mid 2000s were definitely a turning point in hip hop contextually.
-I’m not saying the 2000s produced “the best” hip hop billboard chart toppers, although it produced some of the most record breaking, but that time period definitely shifted the paradigm of what it meant to be “hip hop.”
-Jay Z’s “Big Pimpin” was released in 2001 and it was his first certified platinum single of his career.
+The early to mid-2000s were definitely a turning point in hip hop contextually.
+I’m not saying the 2000s produced “the best” hip hop billboard chart-toppers, although it produced some of the most record-breaking, that time period definitely shifted the paradigm of what it meant to be “hip hop.”
+Jay-Z’s “Big Pimpin” was released in 2001 and it was the first certified platinum single of his career.
 It was produced by Timbaland, a producer from the South.
-It was the first time the mainstream acknowledged a successful collaboration between North and South, and their link-up opened the floodgates for all sorts of offshoot experimentation in hip hop, and I don’t know anyone who doesn’t associate a Jay Z song with a time in their life where they felt their best.
+It was the first time the mainstream acknowledged a successful collaboration between North and South, and their link-up opened the floodgates for all sorts of offshoot experimentation in hip hop, and I don’t know anyone who doesn’t associate a Jay-Z song with a time in their life where they felt their best.

 The first track sounds like it’s straight out of a modern-day telling of A Christmas Story, except the story doesn’t take place in a small Indiana town.
 It takes place in “the most beautiful house on the motherfuckin’ face of the earth.”
 The track streams like the opening of a dream sequence.
 You’re not sure where you are, what time it is, or if you even care because you’re down for the ride through Hillside Market, presumably during the fall and not the winter, which ends at a harp-plucked remix of “Crank Dat,” and crank dat you must.